Boitumelo-perez/Boitumelo-perez/README.md

 ## Profile
 - Enthusiastic and results-driven Full-Stack Developer with 1 year of professional experience designing, developing, and deploying web applications.
-- Proficient in Java, C++, JavaScript, HTML, CSS, SQL, and frameworks like Angular and Spring.
+- Proficient in Java, C++, JavaScript, HTML, CSS, SQL, and frameworks like Angular, Spring and Django.
 - Well versed at database management, API development, and delivering user-oriented solutions.
 - Passionate about solving complex problems and contributing to impactful projects.
 - Aspiring to contribute to innovative projects in tech-driven environments while growing my developing expertise.